 Each proposed change to these mitigation measures is evaluated in this Draft SEIR to determine whether the change, when analyzed in the context of projected increases in terminal throughput as discussed in Section 1.4, results in a new environmental impact that was not previously analyzed and disclosed in the 2008 EIS/EIR or substantially increases the severity of an environmental impact defined in the 2008 EIS/EIR.
-If the Draft SEIR concludes the Revised Project would result in a significant impact on the environment, the Draft SEIR also analyzes whether the modifications above can be further revised, or if there are any additional feasible mitigation measures that could be adopted to address such impacts.
+The Draft SEIR also analyzes whether the modifications above can be further revised, or if there are any additional feasible mitigation measures that could be adopted to address such impacts.

-1.3.3 Lease Measure for Throughput Tracking
+9 1.3.3 Lease Measure for Throughput Tracking

-A seventh air quality mitigation measure in the 2008 EIS/EIR, MM AQ-23, required the LAHD to track the cargo throughput of the CS Terminal and re-evaluate the impacts of terminal operations if throughput exceeds the projections in the 2008 EIS/EIR.
+- A seventh air quality mitigation measure in the 2008 EIS/EIR, MM AQ-23, required the LAHD to track the cargo throughput of the CS Terminal and re-evaluate the impacts of terminal operations if throughput exceeds the projections in the 2008 EIS/EIR.
 The measure required re-evaluations in 2010, 2015, 2030, and 2045, which were the analysis years for the 2008 EIS/EIR.
-The measure did not mitigate a specifically identified impact, and in the 2008 FEIR's MMRP it was re-designated lease measure LM AQ-23.

-The LAHD has removed this measure from the Revised Project.
-Throughput tracking occurs through standard Port data collection and the new analysis in the Draft SEIR already takes into account the maximum capacity of the terminal and growth in TEU volume, and applies all feasible mitigation measures to address future air quality impacts.
+The measure did not mitigate a specifically identified impact, and in the 2008 FEIR's MMRP it was re-designated lease measure LM AQ-23. - 16The LAHD has removed this measure from the Revised Project.
+Throughput tracking17occurs through standard Port data collection, and the new analysis in the Recirculated18Draft SEIR already takes into account the maximum capacity of the terminal and growth19in TEU volume, and applies all feasible mitigation measures to address future air quality20impacts.
 Accordingly, periodic reviews of throughput are unnecessary.

-1.4 Other Changes Since the Approval of the CS Container Terminal
+211.4Other Changes Since the Approval of the22CS Container Terminal